 Remember that writing is among the first of the stages of writing.
 Once the rough draft is finished, it's time to start the process of reviewing your work.
 However, it can be difficult to review your work without bias.

 On one hand, you might be a bit embarrassed by your first draft.
 However, it's impossible for you to view your writing objectively.
 While you already know everything that's going to happen, your readers are not robbed of the joy of flipping through each page and experiencing each new event, character, and setting for the first time in the same way you are.

 On the other hand, you might be very proud of your first draft.
-You might think you've written the next big hit, and you're excited to send your manuscript on its way to dazzle a publisher.
-However, you've lost the objectivity needed to review your writing without bias and catch the weaker elements that might affect the salability of your manuscript.
+You might think you've written the next big hit, and you're excited to send your book on its way to dazzle a publisher.
+However, you've lost the objectivity needed to review your writing without bias and catch the weaker elements that might affect the salability of your book.

 Stage 2: Rewriting

 Since writing is rewriting, the next of the stages of writing is just that.
 After receiving some valuable feedback, you can put it to good use by reversing gears and diving back into your story.
 Fixing the big problems with your book, such as plot inconsistencies and other content issues, is the main focus of rewriting.
 In this stage, you'll use the results of your book critique to build your novel and make it stronger than it was before.

 Don't worry about technical errors like grammar or spelling problems just yet (hint: that's what the next stage is all about!).
 For now, focus on implementing the feedback you've received, not taking criticism personally but instead taking it seriously.
 That is, consider each piece of advice, but don't feel the need to change every little thing about your story.
 Everyone will have different opinions; simply take everything into account to create the best possible story you can.